 Han joined Watsi on April 7th, 2018.
 Four years ago, Han joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Han's most recent donation supported U Hla, a 43-year-old from Burma, to fund treatment for a severe infection.
+Han's most recent donation supported Faith, a bright and ambitious 18-year-old from Kenya, to fund clubfoot surgery so she can walk with ease.

 Han has funded healthcare for 57 patients in 9 countries.